Day 1 - Enhancing Government Literacy

 Want to obtain more government sales success?

-MGE will also provide those who have significant government sales experience with a comprehensive refresher on how best to engage with senior levels of government.
+This course will also provide those who have significant government sales experience with a comprehensive refresher on how best to engage with senior levels of government.

 Who should attend?

-MSE is relevant to field and inside sales professionals, sales managers, account managers, solution architects, professional services personnel, marketing managers, delivery managers and others with public sector related roles.
+Relevant to field and inside sales professionals, sales managers, account managers, solution architects, professional services personnel, marketing managers, delivery managers and others with public sector related roles.

 The program is relevant to all public sector markets across Australia.